cli-guidelines/cli-guidelines/content/_index.md

 **If you’ve got loads of examples, put them somewhere else,** in a cheat sheet command or a web page.
 It’s useful to have exhaustive, advanced examples, but you don’t want to make your help text really long.

+For more complex use cases, e.g. when integrating with another tool, it might be appropriate to write a fully-fledged tutorial.

 **Don’t bother with man pages.**
 We believe that if you’re following these guidelines for help and documentation, you won’t need man pages.
 Not enough people use man pages, and they don’t work on Windows.